Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **generateKmlTemplates** - A boolean specifying whether KML templates should be generated or not.
 Requires geographical flag on corresponding entities.
 Default value is `true`.
 * **generateIcsTemplates** - A boolean specifying whether ICS (iCalendar) templates should be generated or not.
 Requires start date and end date fields on corresponding entities.
 Default value is `true`.
 * **authenticationMethod** - Allows to generate a skeleton for an authentication method implementation.
 Default value is `NONE` which means that no authentication method should be provided by the generated application. `REMOTE` represents a ReEntrant method while `LOCAL` stands for a NonReEntrant method.
-See [this documentation](https://github.com/zikula/core/blob/1.5/src/docs/UsersAndAuthentication/AuthenticationMethodInterface.md) for more details about this.
+See [this documentation](https://github.com/zikula/core/blob/master/src/docs/UsersAndAuthentication/AuthenticationMethodInterface.md) for more details about this.
+* **filterHookProvider** - Allows to specify whether a [filter hook provider](https://github.com/zikula/core/tree/master/src/docs/Hooks) should be generated for the application.
+Default value is `DISABLED`.
+Allowed values are explained [here](#hook-provider-mode).
+This has no effect for Zikula 1.4 and is only supported for 1.5+.
 * **generateOnlyBaseClasses** - A boolean specifying whether only base classes should be generated.
 May be useful for doing simple upgrades without structural changes.
 Default value is `false`.
 * **skipFiles** - Comma-separated blacklist with each entry representing a file path which should not be generated.
 The file pathes are relative from the application's root folder, for example `Resources/views/Person/display.html.twig`.
 Default value is an empty string.
 * **markFiles** - Comma-separated list with file pathes which should be marked by special file names.
 The file pathes are relative from the application's root folder, for example `Resources/views/Person/display.html.twig`.
 Instead of the original name each file is generated using the pattern `filename.generated.extension`.
 This setting can be useful for doing bigger merges comparing the generated version with a customised one.
 Default value is an empty string.